 - Morgan Black, a protagonist in Age of Empires III, is a Hospitaller and embarks on a quest on which one of the objectives is finding a way to rebuild the order.
+The Knights set up shop in the Caribbean, which as noted above actually happened.
 Oddly enough it turns out to be the Hospitallers rather than the Templars the ones behind the Ancient Conspiracy this time.

 - Assassin's Creed I: With the Templars operating as a mysterious background force, Hospitallers represent a lot of the generic knights to be stabbed-inna-throat in Acre.
 One of the high-profile targets is their leader, an actual surgeon in an early mental asylum.
 Of course, prone to massive historical revisionism.

-- Europa Universalis III features the Knights Hospitaller (referred to simply as ''The Knights') as a playable country among over 200 others, controlling the island of Rhodes.
+- Europa Universalis III and IV feature the Knights Hospitaller (referred to simply as "The Knights") as a playable country among over 200 others, controlling the island of Rhodes.
 Thanks to the Ottoman Turks they are quite difficult to play as, but they are moderately popular among players.

 - Both Crusader Kings games feature the Hospitallers as a crusading order alongside their Teutonic and Templar brethren.
 While they're not directly playable in either game, the second game's expansion Sons of Abraham allows rulers to interact with them (and all Holy Orders) in various unique ways, including giving them lands of their own and sending "spare" sons off to join them.